S-C-A-N/SCANsat/README.md

 #### [:top:][top] a.
 Installation

-  1. Download the latest SCANsat package from the releases section of this GitHub Repo
+  1. Download the latest [SCANsat package][SCANsat:rel-dist-github] from the releases section of this GitHub Repo
   2. Extract the included package and put the SCANsat folder in your KSP installation's GameData folder.

 #### [:top:][top] b.
 GameData Layout